Accounting

 Offered Either Fall or Spring; Lecture hours:3

 This course provides an introduction to the world of investment banking.
 Students will gain a solid understanding of the key roles and responsibilities of investment bankers in facilitating corporate finance and asset management activities.
-Prerequisite: ACFM 362 or concurrent enrollment.
-Only open to juniors, seniors and 4th year of 5-Year engineers.
+Prerequisites: ACFM 271 or ACFM 362 or permission of the instructor.
+Open to juniors, seniors and 4th year of 5-Year engineers.

 ACFM 381.
 Derivatives.
 1 Credit.